stuebersystems/doc.quattropod.en/docs/mini/adv.settings.md

 ### Timed restart

-To optimise the performance of the QuattroPod, especially for devices that are in continuous operation, switch the 'timed restart' option **ON**.
+To optimise the performance of the QuattroPod, especially for devices that are in continuous operation, switch the `timed restart` option **ON**.
 The receiver will restart automatically if the following conditions apply:

 * The QuattroPod has not been in operation for 8 hours.
 * All transmitters have been switched off for at least 8 hours.